-In this Guide, we will be showing you how to create a Local Search Audit Report (LSA for short).
+In this guide, we will be showing you how to create a Local Search Audit Report (LSA for short).

-1) Initial Setup
+1. Initial Setup

-a) Create a Local Search Audit report with no existing Location
+a) Create a Local Search Audit Report with no existing Location

-To create a Local Search Audit Report when there isn’t a location, click the ‘Tools” dropdown in the top Menu and select Local Search Audit.
+To create a Local Search Audit Report when there isn’t a location, click the 'Local SEO Tools' dropdown in the top Menu, then select 'Local Search Audit'.

 b) Create a Local Search Audit Report with an existing location

 If the Location has already been set up in your account, you can create the Local Search Audit Report through the Location — this is faster than setting it up from scratch, as the report uses the data for that location, meaning you have fewer fields to complete.